Karimsuhail/Karimsuhail/README.md

 ## Skills

 - **Frontend Development:** I specialize in creating responsive and interactive web applications using HTML, CSS, and JavaScript.
-I'm experienced with modern frameworks like React and Vue.js, ensuring smooth user experiences and seamless integration.
+I'm experienced with modern frameworks like React , ensuring smooth user experiences and seamless integration.

 - **Python Development:** I'm skilled in developing Python applications that range from automation scripts to full-fledged web applications.
 I'm familiar with popular libraries and frameworks such as Flask and Django, enabling me to build robust and scalable solutions.